-FGM typically takes place between birth and around 15 years old; however, it is believed that the majority of cases happen between the ages of 5 and 8.
+FGM typically takes place between birth and around 15 years old; however, it is believed that most cases happen between ages 5 and 8.

 Risk factors for FGM include:

 - Low level of integration into UK society. - Mother or a sister who has undergone FGM. - Girls who are withdrawn from PSHE. - Visiting female elder from the country of origin. - Being taken on a long holiday to the country of origin. - Talk about a 'special' procedure to become a woman.